 How Do You Plan an A/B Test?

-Once you know what you’ll test, make a list of all the variables you’ll test.
-For example, if you’ve decided to test your call to action, you might test:
+Knowing what your audience responds best to allows you to write more effective emails in the long run.
+Once you know what marketing material you want to A/B test, make a list of all the variables.
+If you’ve decided to test your call to action, you might test:

 - the exact text used